 If you haven’t heard of the Section 179 Deduction, you may have missed out on some tax savings in recent years.
-Thanks to a provision in the U.S. Internal Revenue Code (that’s what the IRS uses), you might be able to deduct the full price of equipment or software you buy for your business.
+Thanks to a provision in the U.S. Internal Revenue Code (that’s what the IRS uses) and updates from the Tax Cuts and Jobs Act, you might be able to deduct the full price of equipment or software you buy for your business in 2018.

 What Is the Section 179 Deduction?

-Section 179 allows you to take the cost of certain types of business property and subtract up to $500,000 of it from your taxable income for the year you first put it into use.
+Section 179 allows you to take the cost of certain types of business property and subtract up to $1 million of it from your taxable income for the year you purchase it.
 Currently, eligible properties can include equipment, software or buildings.
-However, the deduction limit does one dollar for every dollar above $2 million.
+However, the deduction does reduce one dollar for every dollar over $2.5 million.
+So the more a business spends over $2.5 million on equipment, the more their $1 million deduction starts to go down.
 Try out our calculator below to see how this works.

-You might be asking, “What about property costs between $500,000 and $2 million dollars?”
+You might be asking, “What about property costs between $1 million and $2.5 million dollars?”
 That’s where Bonus Depreciation comes in.
-While Bonus Depreciation isn’t technically part of Section 179, it can often be used as “Part 2” of Section 179 savings.
-When it’s applied, businesses get to write off 50% of whatever they spent on new equipment over that $500,000 limit.
+For qualifying property, you would still deduct just $1 million.
+But while Bonus Depreciation isn’t technically part of Section 179, it can often be used as “Part 2” of Section 179 savings.
+When it’s applied in 2018, businesses get to write off an additional 100% of whatever they spent on new equipment over that $1 million limit.
+And that can include money spent over $2.5 million!

-The Section 179 Deduction isn’t new, but it has changed recently.
+The Section 179 Deduction isn’t new, but it has changed.
 “Section 179” itself just refers to a section of the Internal Revenue Code — and there are almost 10,000 sections!
 So it wasn’t just tacked on by the last Congress.
-What’s new about it is that it’s now more stable than ever.
-For a while, it had been subject to year-to-year amendments and stimulus acts.
-Businesses couldn’t bank on it being available or even knowing how much they could use it.
-Now they can.
+Until the Protecting Americans from Tax Hikes Act of 2015 (PATH), however, it had been subject to year-to-year amendments and stimulus acts.
+PATH “permanently” raised the deduction limit of $500,000 and brought back Bonus Depreciation.

 Section 179 Deduction Savings Calculator

-To see how Section 179 savings can work, enter the amount you might spend on software or equipment, and see the cash you might save on your purchase.
+To see how Section 179 savings can work for 2018, enter the amount you might spend on software or equipment, and see the cash you might save on your purchase.

 Section 179 Deduction Savings Calculator